vrdel/ams-publisher/README.md

 ```

 * `[Queue_Metrics].Directory` - path of directory queue on the filesystem where local cache delivery tools write results of Nagios tests/probes.
 * `[Queue_Metrics].Rate` - local cache inspection rate.
-10 means that cache will be inspected 10 times at a second because thats the number of status results expected from Nagios.
+10 means that cache will be inspected 10 times at a second because thats the number of status results expected from Nagios that will be picked up verly early.
 For low volume tenants this could be a lower number.
 * `[Queue_Metrics].Purge,PurgeEverySec,MaxTemp,MaxLock` - purge the staled elements of directory queue every `PurgeEverySec` seconds.
 It cleans the empty intermediate directories below directory queue path, temporary results that exceeded `MaxTemp` time and locked results that exceeded `MaxLock`.
 > It is advisable to leave `MaxLock = 0` which skips every result that have been transformed into a message and added into in-memory queue, but had not yet been dispatched.
 * `[Queue_Metrics].Granularity` - new intermediate directory in the toplevel directory queue path is created every `Granularity` seconds